regebro/prehistoric-python/presentation.rst

 .. note::

-    This is of course nicer if you want a list.
-You all do this, right?
-No?
+    This is better, it will always make a list.

 ----